ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies: Related works

-\paragraph{Traditional Asset Creation.} Conventional asset creation pipelines typically follow a two-stage process: detailed geometric modeling followed by texture mapping.
+Conventional asset creation pipelines typically follow a two-stage process: detailed geometric modeling followed by texture mapping.
 This modeling-first paradigm is prevalent in CG content production where artists craft complex meshes and apply high-resolution textures to achieve visual realism.
-However, when deploying such assets in real-time rendering application like VR and games, these models are often simplified through decimation techniques, such as mesh simplification~\cite{li2018optcuts,liu2017seamless}, billboard generation~\cite{decoret2003billboard,kratt2014adaptive}, or level-of-detail (LOD) hierarchies~\cite{huang2025arcpro,zhang2024architectural}, along with baked textures.
-In natural scenarios, many works on terrain generation and tree modeling~\cite{li2021learning,lee2023latent} have been proposed, but they often lack diversity and realism.
-While effective, this workflow incurs significant manual effort or computational cost, as it first generates overly detailed representations only to later reduce them for efficiency.
-In contrast, ImmerseGen bypasses this complexity and the need for post-hoc simplification by directly synthesizing alpha-textured proxy assets tailored for lightweight rendering, enabling scalable and photorealistic scene generation optimized for immersive applications.
+However, when deploying such assets in real-time rendering applications like VR or games, these models require simplification via decimation techniques, such as mesh simplification~\cite{li2018optcuts,liu2017seamless}, billboard generation~\cite{decoret2003billboard,kratt2014adaptive}, or level-of-detail (LOD) hierarchies~\cite{huang2025arcpro,zhang2024architectural}, along with baked textures.
+For natural scenes, many works on terrain generation and vegetation modeling~\cite{li2021learning,lee2023latent} have been proposed, yet they often lack diversity and realism.
+While effective, this conventional workflow incurs significant manual effort or computational cost, as it first generates excessively detailed primitives only to later reduce their complexity for efficiency.
+In contrast, ImmerseGen eliminates the need for post-hoc simplification by directly synthesizing alpha-textured assets tailored for efficient rendering, enabling photorealistic scene generation optimized for immersive applications.